DE0CH/epm/README.md

 localhost on its own and stores the server credentials in the experiment directory (unique for each daemon).

-After creating a server, ``monitor_server.py`` starts always a background task to monitor the servers current state.
-If the server is in idle for too long.
-The server will be shut down.

 However, epm is mainly developed to be used with the [aclib](https://bitbucket.org/mlindauer/aclib2/src/master/)